 Are there special offers for international doctoral candidates?

-If you are an international doctoral candidate at RWTH, or you are a visiting scholar spending a period of your doctoral studies at RWTH, you can obtain information and advice from the International Office.
+If you are an international doctoral candidate at RWTH, or you are a visiting scholar spending a period of your doctoral studies at RWTH, you can obtain information and advice from the Welcome Center for International Researchers.

 The Center for Doctoral Studies, in cooperation with the International Office and the RWTH Language Center, offers a quota of free German courses especially for international doctoral students wishing to acquire German language skills.